-- 1. Explain to the girls that it takes about 1 million trees to print a typical newspaper per year.
-Paper can be made from pulp, hemp, and cotton. - Ask the girls to list all the paper products (e.g. toilet paper, tissue paper, paper napkins, paper plates, writing paper, etc.) that they use on a daily basis.
-Have the girls realize that we only use these paper products for a short time, but it takes a tree decades to grow.
-Encourage the girls to recycle paper and use products made from recycled paper. - 3.
-The girls will get a chance to make their own recycled paper. - 4.
-Tear some scrap paper or newspaper into tiny pieces and place them into a bucket of hot water.
+- 1. Explain to the youth that it takes about 1 million trees to print a typical newspaper per year.
+Paper can be made from pulp, hemp, and cotton. - 2.
+Ask the youth to list all the paper products (e.g. toilet paper, tissue paper, paper napkins, paper plates, writing paper, etc.) they use daily.
+Have the youth realize that we only use these paper products for a short time, but it takes a tree decades to grow.
+Encourage the youth to recycle paper and use products made from recycled paper. - 3.
+The youth will get a chance to make their own recycled paper. - 4.
+Tear some scrap paper or newspaper into tiny pieces and place them in a hot water bucket.
 Leave for 30 minutes. - 5.
 Use a wire whisk to beat the mixture.
 Continue to do this until the pulp is creamy in texture. - 6.
 You may want to add some dye for colour or some leaves for texture. - 7.
 Pour the pulp mixture into a measuring cup. - 8.
 Add some water to the pan so that it is at least 3 cm deep. - 9.
 Place the window screen at the bottom of the pan. - 10.
 Pour one cup of the pulp mixture onto the screen. - 11.
 Use your fingers to spread the pulp mixture so that it is evenly spread out in the water. - 12.
 Lift the screen out of the pan and let the water drain from the screen. - 13.
 Place the screen on some dish towels.
 Remove the screen, leaving only the pulp behind on the dish towels. - 14.
 Cover the pulp with another dish towel.
 Use a rolling pin to remove the excess moisture from the pulp mixture. - 15.
 Allow the pulp to sit and dry for 24 hours.